 Enter a UK place or postcode for local forecast

-It will be very mild.
-Temperatures range from 8C (46F) in Scotland to 13C (55F) in the south.
-See the rainfall radar for the latest view.
+Temperatures range from 7C (45F) in the far north west to 13C (55F) in the south east.
+See the rain radar for the latest view.

 If you would like to join the TWO community please see how to register for the forum.
 People with all levels of meteorological knowledge are very welcome to apply.
 However if you're a meteorology (or related subject) student or recent graduate there may be an opportunity for you to earn some money next summer.